How to root your HTC Desire and install Android 2.3 (Gingerbread)

 We will use CWM to partition the SD card then install a custom ROM.

-There are some dire warnings online about not partitioning an SD card with CWM, these apply to old versions of CWM and can be ignored with the current version.
+with CWM, these apply to old versions of CWM and can be ignored with

 This process will wipe the SD card.
 Copy the contents of it onto your computer first if you want to keep them.